Mod 1 U-Turn: Reference Points and Throttle (Pass 2026)

 A useful technique is to position your bike so that as you reach the far end, your front wheel is aligned with the right-hand line if you are turning left, or the left-hand line if you are turning right.
 This gives you the maximum room for the turn itself.

-The U-turn is performed at around 5 to 8 km/h on most bikes.
+The U-turn has no DVSA-set speed; on most bikes riders aim for around 3 to 5 mph (5 to 8 km/h), close to fast walking pace.
 That is well below the speed at which a motorcycle stays balanced on engine power alone.
 You need constant clutch slip to make it work.

 The technique: revs at 2000 to 2500 rpm, clutch held in the friction zone, rear brake on lightly throughout.
 The throttle stays steady.
 The clutch and rear brake are doing the speed control.
 As you tighten the turn, you slip the clutch out a touch more for power; as you straighten up, you ease back off.